4 Tips to Building Your College Knowledge

 - Start compiling a list of scholarships

-- Pay attention when college representatives visit your school or nearby college fairs.
-It’s never too early to meet with college reps about your goals and interests—and it’s never too early to ask questions.
+1. Pay attention when college representatives visit your school or nearby college fairs.
+It’s never too early to meet with college reps about your goals and interests—and it’s never too early to start asking questions.

-- Read about college.
-The more you read, the better you’ll understand how the admissions process works.
-Get some reading materials from your counselor, including brochures and catalogs sent to the counseling office, as well as a list of college websites.
+2. The more you read, the better you’ll understand how the admissions process works.
+Get some reading materials from your counselor, as well as a list of college websites.
 Start bookmarking websites of colleges you’re interested in and check back frequently so you can add your favorite options to a college list.

-- Gather information about financial aid.
+3. Gather information about financial aid.
 Understanding the ins and outs of financial aid can be a daunting task, but it’s important that you know the steps you need to take in order to pay for college.
-Start by reviewing our Financial Aid FAQs article
+Start by reviewing our Financial Aid FAQs article.